zhuzhaogit/apikitty/README.md

 # apikitty
-apikitty is a open source and free project management tool for development.
+Apikitty is a open source and free project management tool for development.
+A golang project, base on go1.18.